 SCERTS is an American educational model which prioritises the abilities and supports that will lead to the most positive long-term outcomes as indicated by the National Research Council (2001).
 It focuses primarily on social communication (SC), emotional regulation (ER) and transactional supports (TS) - the supports that the adults put in place to encourage a child to form positive relationships and make progress through that relationship.
 Progress is measured by quarterly SCERTS assessment, and is planned for through quarterly IEPs.
 SCERTS draws from the rich body of evidence-based intervention research, and is highly specific to each child.
 It focuses on children becoming independent initiators of communication, supporting the family, engaging the child in meaningful activities, and making developmentally-appropriate progress.

-I provide tailored one-to-one (or occasionally one-to-two, depending on the needs of the children) early intervention, teaching and support for pre-school children on (or suspected of being on) the autism spectrum, as well as following the Early Years Foundation Stage (EYFS) curriculum.
+I provide tailored one-to-one early intervention, teaching and support for pre-school children on (or suspected of being on) the autism spectrum, as well as following the Early Years Foundation Stage (EYFS) curriculum.